asdfng/fitnessTracker/approach.md

-[07/21/23-21:23] Now I'm thinking the workout screen should be the one at the bottom of the stack [07/21/23-21:23] It should be the main screen and the menu can be the top screen [07/21/23-21:24]  that way I can push it, and pop it to get the returned workout information
+[07/21/23-21:23] Now I'm thinking the workout screen should be the one at the bottom of the stack [07/21/23-21:23] It should be the main screen and the menu can be the top screen [07/21/23-21:24]  that way I can push it, and pop it to get the returned workout information [07/22/23-10:53] moved css stuff to a different file, will figure out how to seperate later